 William Hurt

 Hurt at the 2005 [[Toronto International Film Festival]] William McChord Hurt (March 20, 1950 – March 13, 2022) was an American actor.
-Known for his performances on stage and screen, he received various awards including an Academy Award, BAFTA Award and Cannes Film Festival Award for Best Actor.
+For his performances on stage and screen, he has received various awards including an Academy Award, a British Academy Film Award, and a Cannes Film Festival Award for Best Actor, in addition to nominations for five Golden Globe Awards, two Primetime Emmy Awards, and a Tony Award.

-On stage, Hurt appeared in off-Broadway productions including ''Henry V'', ''Fifth of July'', ''Richard II'' and ''A Midsummer Night's Dream''; and made his Broadway debut in David Rabe's dark comedy ''Hurlyburly'', for which he received a nomination for the Tony Award for Best Actor in a Play.
+On stage, Hurt appeared in off-Broadway productions of William Shakespeare's ''Henry V'' (1975), and ''A Midsummer Night's Dream'' (1982) as well as Lanford Wilson's ''Fifth of July'' (1978).
+He made his Broadway debut in David Rabe's dark comedy ''Hurlyburly'' (1984) playing a Hollywood casting director, for which he received a nomination for the Tony Award for Best Actor in a Play.
 Provided by Wikipedia

 1. 1